 What is hair steaming?

-What are the benefits?
+What are the benefits of hair steaming?

-- The steamer allows you to refresh your curls without an entire wash day.
+- Hair Refresh: The steamer allows you to refresh your curls without an entire wash day.
 If you’re like me, you are on the go and don’t have time to completely soak your hair with products.
 Hop under the steamer, add some product, then proceed with refreshing your twist-out, wash and go, etc.

-How often can I steam?
+How often should I steam?

-Where do I get a hair steamer?
+Where to get a hair steamer?